-The first example of sequestration was included in the Gramm-Rudman-Hollings Balanced Budget and Emergency Deficit Control Act of 1985.
-The most recent version of sequestration, a product of the Budget Control Act (BCA) of 2011, resolved the 2011 debt ceiling negotiations.
-The BCA created a Joint Select Committee on Deficit Reduction (the "Super Committee") to identify at least \$1.5 trillion of deficit reduction over 10 years, and set in motion the sequester if it did not identify at least \$1.2 trillion.
-The failure of the Super Committee triggered sequestration, causing discretionary spending caps to be automatically lowered for both defense and non-defense.
-Congress has never allowed the full sequester to take effect, passing partial sequester relief in 2013 and 2015, and more than fully reversing the sequester in 2018 and 2019.
+The first example of sequestration was included in the Gramm-Rudman-Hollings Balanced Budget and Emergency Deficit Control Act of 1985, and it is also used to enforce statutory payas-you-go (PAYGO).
+The BCA, which resolved the 2011 debt ceiling negotiations, created a Joint Select Committee on Deficit Reduction (the "Super Committee") to identify at least \$1.5 trillion of deficit reduction over 10 years and set in motion the sequester if it did not identify at least \$1.2 trillion.
+The failure of the Super Committee triggered sequestration, causing discretionary spending caps to be automatically lowered for both defense and nondefense.
+Congress never allowed the full BCA sequester to take effect, passing partial sequester relief in 2013 and 2015, and more-than-fully reversing the sequester in 2018 and 2019.
 If appropriations bills violated the increased spending caps, then across-the-board cuts would have been triggered.